xFraud: Explainable Fraud Transaction Detection: Introduction

-Moreover, unlike traditional classification tasks, the claim that a transaction is fraudulent should be made very cautiously as false claim may result in unnecessary trouble for customers, which can degrade customer experience.
-To improve model trustworthiness and make the predictions more convincing, we integrate an explainer into our framework that can provide intuitive explanation for model predictions.
-Equipped with valuable explanations, our auditors, regulators, or decision makers know how a transaction is flagged, thus making more sensible decisions.
+Second, to the best of our knowledge, we provide the first quantitative evaluation of input-level GNN explanation methods~\cite{ying2019gnnexplainer, li2020gnnexplainer-fin} and its agreement with humans in a real-world application scenario.
+Unlike traditional classification tasks, the claim that a transaction is fraudulent should be made very cautiously to avoid harming customer experience and degrading the platform's credibility.
+As such, we integrate an explainer into our framework that can provide intuitive explanations for model predictions.
+Equipped with these explanations, our auditors, regulators, or decision makers know how a transaction is flagged by the detector, thus making more sensible decisions.
+One open question is \textit{how well these explanations agree with the insights from human experts}.
+To this end, we conduct an extensive quantitative study to measure the agreement between human perception, GNNExplainer~\cite{ying2019gnnexplainer}, and centrality measures, as well as provide case studies on how these explanations can help in practice.
+This study also reveals an interesting tradeoff between GNN-based explanations and traditional topological measures (e.g., centrality), which allows us to design a hybrid explainer that outperforms both strategies.

-To summarize, our key contributions are: \begin{itemize} \item In xFraud, we propose to a heterogeneous GNN model (predictor) in detecting fraud transactions.
-Our method can be applied to industrial level datasets because it uses efficient sampling (\textit{GraphSage}) and allows weight sharing of various target node types. xFraud predictor provides concrete analytical angles of fraudulent activities. \item We add explainability into xFraud by adding an explainer component. xFraud explainer computes the contributions of its neighboring node types and edges when predicting a node.
-Thus, it enables explicit case studies of network predictions, which is beneficial for model trustworthiness. \item We have conducted experiments and case studies on two real-world transaction networks to show the efficacy of xFraud predictor and explainer in detecting transaction frauds and in facilitating case analysis of graph structural pattern in frauds.